MaxVMH/mijnscore/README.md

 # Installation instructions

-* Unzip and move the files to an appropiate folder
+* Unzip and move the files to an appropriate folder

 * Apache needs the mijnscore /public_html/ folder set as document root folder